Bethrezen-ibn-Mathan/Develolpers_new/Readme.txt

   P.P.S. fail.
 Command "revert" doesnt working on my local machine. say that swap-file using in other program and cant be used.

+  Bethrezen: rebase tested, "time paradox" created, look commits history.
+You task, - try to undo
+	a merge commit on your local machines and repair it after undoing.
+Read the labwork's task.